 Location: Deptford Market Yard, London SE8 4BX

-One of the best things about the Old Spitalfields market is that it is ideal for those (many) rainy London days, as it is held indoors.
+One of the best things about the Old Spitalfields market is that it is the biggest flea market in London.
+It is ideal for those (many) rainy London days, as it is held indoors.

 Go into the old Shoreditch Victorian building and find a fantastic range of stalls at this cool and very extensive London flea market.
 There are lots to pick from, including the usual suspects such as homeware and clothes.

-There’s an incredible range of jewelry in particular.
+There’s an incredible range of jewellery in particular.
 This entails retro and antique pieces from up-and-coming designers, as well as new products.
 If that’s your choice, there’s plenty of old school vinyl, too.

 Held: Monday to Friday, 10:00 to 8:00 pm; Saturday, 10:00 to 6:00 pm; Sunday, 10:00 to 5:00 pm.